NabilahYK/PROGRAMMING-EXAM2/README.md

-to highlight the sheer difference in disabled vs non disbaled depression symptoms, i used mann whitney u then added a t test i could not present my dataframe directly into the code so i had to create another the tests showed a small p value indicating the sheer difference
+to highlight the sheer difference in disabled vs non disbaled depression symptoms, i used mann whitney u then added a t test i could not present my dataframe directly into the code so i had to create another the tests showed a small p value indicating the sheer difference i then decided to do an anova test i had to import 'from scipy.stats import f_oneway' i used the website geeksforgeeks to navigate how to do this as a reference again i decided to create a whole new dataframe this time i was viewing the changes across the year for men  and women, i couldnt disprove the null hypothesis of any significant change over the years